-Every term we take in children who feel stupid, whose confidence is rock bottom and who do not have the skills to succeed in ordinary schools.
-Every year we return 50 children to mainstream schooling after an average stay of 2 to 3 years with skills, strategies and a can do attitude.
+Every term we take in children whose confidence is rock bottom and who do not have the underlying skills to succeed in mainstream schools.
+Every year we return 50 children to mainstream schooling, after an average stay of 2 to 3 years, with skills, strategies and a 'can do' attitude.
 Those children go on to achieve excellent GCSEs, A Levels and degrees.

-The fees at Fairley House are high.
-Justifiably so because of the quality of provision, with a staff: pupil ratio of 1:3.5 with high levels of therapy and every teacher trained to be a specialist.
-75% of our 180 pupils are funded by their families who manage to afford the fees, some at considerable sacrifice.
-25% are funded by local authorities through the statementing process if pupils’ attainments fall in the bottom one or two per cent.
+The fees at Fairley House are high; justifiably so because of the quality of provision, small teaching groups, high levels of therapy and every teacher trained to be a specialist.
+The majority of the pupils are funded by their families who manage to afford the fees, often at considerable sacrifice.
+Many students are funded by local authorities through an Education Healthcare Plan (ECHP) process, if pupils’ attainments fall in the bottom one or two per cent.
 We are talking about children whose reading might be 4 or 5 years behind their actual age, depending on how old they are.
-However, I think wistfully of the missing children, those whose attainments fall in the bottom 10% who are ‘only’ 2 or 3 years behind when they are 2 years away from secondary education at 9, and so won’t get a statement and whose families cannot pay the fees no matter how much they sacrifice or struggle.
-How wasted will their secondary education be when they cannot read the books or the worksheets or the board or put their ideas on paper?
-How under confident, even stupid, will they feel as they take the big step of moving from primary to secondary school?
+However, I think wistfully of the other children, those whose attainments fall in the bottom 10% who are ‘only’ 2 or 3 years behind when they are 2 years away from secondary education at 9, and so will not be given EHCP support and whose families cannot pay the fees, no matter how much they sacrifice or struggle.
+How wasted will their secondary education be when they cannot read the books, or the worksheets, or the board, or put their ideas on paper?
+How under confident will these students feel as they take the big step of moving from primary to secondary school?

-If you feel a connection with Fairley House and understand the magical and transforming effect it can have on a child’s future, perhaps you would like to make a donation towards the bursary fund and to help to send a child who should be here but is missing.
+If you feel a connection with Fairley House and understand the magical and transforming effect it can have on a child’s future, perhaps you would like to make a donation towards the bursary fund to help more students benefit from the'magic' that is Fairley House School.

 Fairley House is a recognised UK charity, registered number 281680.
 The Board of Governors is made up of former parents and education experts.
 They agree school policy; support the school’s vision for the future.
 Contributions to Fairley House may provide tax benefits to UK taxpayers.